fgsfdsfgs/vitaXash3D/README.md

 Any other GoldSrc mod/game that has custom DLLs would require some modifications to be able to hardlink in the same way, I'll write a guide on that later.

 Mod support for mods that don't have their own DLLs (e. g.
-USS Darkstar) is currently broken as well.
+USS Darkstar) is currently broken as well, but you can run custom Half-Life maps.

 ## Requirements
 - VitaSDK (in PATH and with VITASDK set);